hansungj/NLPLab/README.md

 ## Split test into 90/10 Val/Test

 Since testing out the prediction on the unknown test set requires submitting the results on the public leaderboard along with the project description (and submission is only allowed every 7 days), we will use the provided dev set for testing by splitting it into a test set and a validation set with random 90/10 split.
-The reason why we split on dev.tsv not on train.tsv is that the answer distribution seems to be very different between the two and usign a validation set created from splitting from train.tsv will result in scoring the same/better as on the train dataset.
+The reason why we split on dev.tsv, not on train.tsv, is that the answer distribution seems to be very different between the train and dev.
+Thus using a validation set created from splitting train will result will not work for monitoring the model's generalization capabiltiy.

+We have uploaded the split that we have used for our experiments
+- data/alphanli/tsv/val_split.tsv # validation
+- data/alphanli/tsv/test_split.tsv # test

-This can be done by running parser.py
+It can be also be newly created by running parser.py
 ```
 python scripts/parser.py \
 --suffix _split \